-The Centres main corridor also houses reading and group work areas, as well as lockers for student use.
+The Centre’s main corridor also houses reading and group work areas, as well as lockers for student use.
 There are further reading rooms on the ground floor which students can use for quiet private work.

-Together with the ISIC Association and British Council IELTS we offer you the chance to receive up to £10000 to expand your horizon and study abroad.
+Together with the ISIC Association and British Council IELTS, StudyPortals offers you the chance to receive up to £10000 to expand your horizon and study abroad.
 We want to ultimately encourage you to study abroad in order to experience and explore new countries, cultures and languages.